2012 Michigan's 11th congressional district election

 Michigan's 11th congressional district election was held on November 6, 2012, for a seat in the 113th United States Congress alongside a presidential election, other elections to the United States House of Representatives and elections for class I of the United States Senate.
 In Michigan, all of the state's 14 congressional seats were at stake.
 Michigan's junior United States Senator Debbie Stabenow is running for re-election.
 Additionally, all 110 seats in the Michigan House of Representatives were at stake.

-In reapportionment done following the 2010 United States census, the district was redrawn to favor then Congressman Thaddeus McCotter.
+In reapportionment done following the 2010 United States census, the district was redrawn to favor the then Congressman Thaddeus McCotter.

 The election was held alongside a special election to fill a vacancy in Michigan's 11th congressional district caused by the July 6, 2012 resignation of Republican member of the United States House of Representatives Thaddeus McCotter.
 The primary for the special election was held on September 5, 2012.

 Background

 After a failed, short-lived presidential campaign, McCotter opted to run for 6th term in the House.
 On May 25, 2012, it was announced that McCotter had fallen short of the required 1,000 signatures to appear on the ballot for the August 7 GOP primary.

 On May 29, 2012, McCotter announced his intentions to seek the GOP nomination as write-in candidate.
 McCotter ended his write-in campaign shortly after on June 2, 2012.

 McCotter resigned from Congress on July 6, 2012.
-On August 11, 2012, Michigan Attorney General Bill Schuette announced charges against four former McCotter staff aides, for their roles in obtaining and submitting fraudulent election petitions.
+On 11 August 2012, Michigan Attorney General Bill Schuette announced charges against four former McCotter staff aides, for their roles in obtaining and submitting fraudulent election petitions.